What are product attributes and benefits? Believe it or not, but they are the source of academic research and marketing studies...

 Bringing the worlds of product-centricity and customer-centricity together doesn’t stop at PDP optimization.

-Let’s take the example of Adidas’ “Recycled Materials” Product Badge.
+Let’s take the example of Adidas’ “Recycled Materials” badge.
 By testing this message, and different attributes like, “Extra Warm”, “Waterproof”, and “Durable” (for instance) Adidas could see which attributes their customers are most interested in.

 Let’s assume that they tested this and found that the attribute “recycled material” is their highest-performing message for this product.
 Adidas can promote this as a benefit in their omnichannel campaigns, re-targeting, email marketing, or even in-store.